sarawr/gatsby-starter-netlify-cms/src/pages/portfolio/2018-05-12-history-unfolds.md

 _Six web films about an exhibition at the History Museum in Stockholm._

 Produced by Alto Film.\
-Sound design & Sound mix.
+Sound design & Sound mix by Hugo.

 _Short sample in the player above._